zaphosting/docs/docs/cs16-plugins.md

 ---
 id: cs16-plugins
 title: "CS 1.6: Install plugins on your own server"
-description: Information on how to install plugins on your CS 1.6 server from ZAP-Hosting
+description: "Information on how to install plugins on your CS 1.6 server from ZAP-Hosting"
 sidebar_label: Install Plugins
 services:
   - gameserver-cs16